-The TARGATT™ technology enables faster and efficient site-specific integration of large DNA fragments in cell lines.
-This technology offers an ideal platform for generating stable cell line libraries for mammalian cell display-mediated antibody engineering, protein evolution screening, mammalian two-hybrid (M2H) screens and more.
+TARGATT™ technology enables faster and efficient site-specific integration of large DNA fragments in cell lines.
+Our proprietary technology offers an ideal platform for generating stable cell line libraries for mammalian cell display-mediated antibody engineering, protein evolution screening, mammalian two-hybrid (M2H) screens and more.
 It allows only a 1:1 variant-to-cell ratio with a uniform and consistent expression of the gene/ protein for efficient screening.

 - Single copy knockin: 1 cell, 1 docking site, 1 inserted transgene

 - Site-specific knockin into a high expression, safe harbor locus (H11, ASC2)

 - High efficiency integration (HEK293: >40% without, >90% with drug selection; CHO: ~18% without, >90% with drug selection)